ivahaev/go-xlsx-templater/README.md

 # go-xlsx-templater
-Simple .xlsx (Excel XML document) template based document generator
+Simple **.xlsx** (Excel XML document) template based document generator using handlebars.

+Takes input **.xlsx** documents with mustache sippets in it and renders new document with snippets replaced by provided context.

 ## Installation